Steel (1997 film): Plot

 Meanwhile, Burke prepares to auction off all his modified weapons to every criminal organization in the world over the Internet.
 When Irons is released from jail, Sparky is captured by Burke's thugs.
 Irons, as Steel, attempts to infiltrate Burke's headquarters, but is captured himself in the process.
 When Burke continues with the auction, he is tricked by Steel, which allows him and Sparks to rebel and destroy Burke's lair.
 Burke himself is killed when a laser he fires towards Steel reflects back towards him due to Steel's suit.
-After this, Steel, Sparky, Joe, and Martin (Ray J) escape Burke's lair.
+After this, Steel, Sparky, Joe, and Martin escape Burke's lair.

-The following day, Col. David (Charles Napier) talks to actor Arnold Schwarzenegger (actually Irons via voice changer) about Steel and the events on what happened the day before and offers him to help before realising it is actually Irons who he is talking to and after that, Irons declines David's offer.
+The following day, Col. David talks to actor Arnold Schwarzenegger (actually Irons via voice changer) about Steel and the events on what happened the day before and offers him to help before realising it is actually Irons who he is talking to and after that, Irons declines David's offer.

 In the grand opening of her restaurant, Irons' grandmother tells him about Steel and then tells Joe that everyone would be proud of his heroism.
 After Sparky shows the new modifications of her wheelchair that allows her to walk, Irons smiles and hugs her.